-There are two bars in the budget summary - one represents your total income budgets and the other represents your total expense budgets.
+There are two bars in the budget summary - one represents your total income budgets and actual transactions and the other represents your total expense budgets and actual transactions.

 - The grey background of the bars represents the total budgeted figure for either your earning or spending

-- If you budgeted to earn more than you spend, a surplus section will show on the spending budget bar
+- If you budgeted to earn more than you actually spend, a surplus section will show on the spending bar

-- If you budgeted to spend more than you earn, a deficit section will show on the earning budget bar
+- If you budgeted to spend more than you actually earn, a deficit section will show on the earnings bar

 - You can click on either bar to see a break down of your budgeted versus actual earned or spent amounts along with how you're tracking

-- We'll let you know if you're above or below target for your income budget, or whether you have any leftover or you've overspent in your expense budget
+- We'll let you know if you're above or below target for your income, or whether you have any leftover or you've overspent in your expense budget

 Understanding your budget categories

 By default, the information you'll see in the budget bars beside each of your categories is based on the current budget period for the category.